slept0n/Coffee-Maker-OOP/README.md

-A Simple Coffee Machine written in Python Using Object Orientated Programming
+A Simple Coffee Machine written in Python Using Object Oriented Programming